HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 where $\mathbf{M}_{j,m}^{\text {t}}$ and $\mathbf{M}_{j,m}^{\text {s}}$ denote the feature maps of the teacher and student, respectively, for the $j$-th stage and the $m$-th adaptive average pooling of the SPP.
 The parameter $\alpha_m$ represents the loss weight assigned to the $m$-th pooled feature map.
-Residual learning is used in the feature-based KD method.
+Residual learning is used in the FKD method.
 The high-level features of the student are combined with the low-level features to mimic those of the teacher.
 In this way, the high-level features of the student learns the residual of the low-level features between the teacher and the student.
-The HCL loss is computed between corresponding ResBlocks of the teacher and student models, hence the total number of stages $J=4$.